ndrag/wfg/README.md

 * Copy `.env.example` to `.env` and set the config values accordingly.
 * Run `sail up` (or `./vendor/bin/sail up` if you haven't set an alias) to spin up the Docker environment.
 This will take some minutes on first run.
 * Run `sail down` to safely spin down the environment as required.
+With the sail container running...
-* With sail running, run `sail artisan key:generate` to generate your own encryption key.
+* Run `sail artisan key:generate` to generate your own encryption key.
-* With sail running, run `sail npm install` to instal front-end dependencies.
+* Run `sail npm install` to instal front-end dependencies.
+* Run `sail npm run watch-poll` to build dev assets and enable live-reloading.
+* View the dev site at `localhost`.

 ## Production Deployment